pranaymanchanda/custom-chatGBT-chatbot/README.md

 # custom-chatGBT-chatbot
 Steps to use:
 1) Copy the script
-2) install openai library (For MAC: pip3 install openai)
+2) Install openai library (For MAC: pip3 install openai)
 3) Make an openAI account and enter your api key in the script
 4) Run the script!